 - Fitness assessment forms

-These are just some of the examples that are relevant.
-You would also need somewhere to store physical forms or preferably, keep them electronically if you can.
-Remember, these have sensitive and confidential information pertaining to each of your clients.
+These are just some of the relevant examples.
+You would also need somewhere to store physical forms or keep them electronically if possible.
+Remember, these have sensitive and confidential information about each of your clients.

 #7 What’s your target market?